amuzetnoM/cthulu/docs/OBSERVABILITY.md

 ## Prometheus exporter

-Cthulhu includes a lightweight Prometheus exporter (`cthulhu.observability.prometheus.PrometheusExporter`) that can be enabled via configuration and will expose the following metric families (prefix configurable via `prefix`):
+Cthulu includes a lightweight Prometheus exporter (`Cthulu.observability.prometheus.PrometheusExporter`) that can be enabled via configuration and will expose the following metric families (prefix configurable via `prefix`):

 - `<prefix>_trades_total`
 - `<prefix>_trades_won`